itgwangjin/itgwangjin.github.io/_posts/2019-04-08-Optimization_Matlab_fmincon function.md

   - fmincon
   - Optimization
 ---
-In Matlab, fminsearch and fmincon function use optimization
+In Matlab, fminsearch and fmincon function usually use the optimization.

 ##  1. fminsearch function
 ### 1) 구문